bozsahin/thebench/README.md

 # TheBench
 A tool to study monadic structures in natural languages using two command relations.

-It works in Linuxsphere, for example Arch, Debian, RedHat (which are available as systems of various beginner-friendliness, in my opinion in the order of Ubuntu, Mint, Manjaro, Fedora, Suse, Kali, etc.)
+It works in Linuxsphere, for example MacOS, Arch, Debian, RedHat (which are available as systems of various beginner-friendliness, in my opinion in the order of latest MacOS, Ubuntu, Mint, Manjaro, Fedora, Suse, Kali, Gentoo, slackware etc.)

 YOU NEED: